AndrewJ1234/Econometrics-dashboard/README.md

 ```
 ## 4. Run Application

-Enter in the command to run the application
+Enter the command to run the application.

 ```bash
 npm start